- What is the admissions process?

 - Will I be allowed to smoke?

 Smoking is not allowed while in detox.
-Chewing tobacco and nicotine gum are also not permitted.
+Chewing tobacco, nicotine gum, and lozenges are also not permitted.
 We will provide nicotine patches to help with withdrawal symptoms if you need them.

 - Will I be able to make phone calls or receive visitors?

 No phone calls or messages are allowed while in detox to prevent relapse triggers.
-You can make 1 phone call while you are having an integrated alcohol and drug assessment with a counselor present for support.
+You can make 1 phone call while you are having an integrated alcohol and drug assessment with a counselor present for support, which is typically on your last day.

 - What happens once I complete withdrawal?